 - Is not upward-biased in terms of price increases (compared to the Laspeyres Price Index)

 - Data on current weightings (i.e., quantities for each item) can be difficult to obtain

 - Costlier than using a Laspeyres Price Index

-- Tends to understate the changes in price since the index already reflects changes in consumption patterns when consumer respond to price changes
+- Tends to understate the changes in price because the index already reflects changes in consumption patterns when consumers respond to price changes

-The Paasche Price Index corrects for the upward price bias of the Laspeyres Price Index and also takes into consideration consumption patterns.
+The index corrects for the upward price bias of the Laspeyres Price Index and also takes into consideration consumption patterns.
 However, it relies on current data (which may not be readily available) and tends to understate the changes in price.